 Simpol is also globally inclusive.
 Not only will it allow citizens in democratic countries to participate in developing policy, the governments of non-democratic nations would, at the appropriate point, be invited to participate in international negotiations to reach a final agreement.

-Because policy development would only commence if sufficient support from politicians were forthcoming, politicians who sign the Simpol Pledge at this stage only offer their support to the campaign in principle.
-Should the process for developing Simpol's policy content eventually commence and result in any international agreement, and had you decided to sign the Pledge now, you as a politician would be asked to re-confirm your support prior to voting in parliament to implement those policies.
+Because policy development would only commence once sufficient support from politicians were forthcoming, politicians who sign the Simpol Pledge at this stage support to the campaign only in principle.
+Should the process for developing Simpol's policy content eventually commence and result in any international agreement, and had you already signed the Pledge, you would be invited to re-confirm your support prior to voting in parliament to implement those policies.

 Thus, not only is your support for Simpol given only in principle at this stage, Simpol's policy development, when it occurs, would remain open, democratic and flexible at all times until implementation and you would be asked, at that point, to re-confirm your support.
 This means you can sign the Pledge without risk, and without coming into any conflict with your party's present policies.